8 Outrageously Fun Outdoor Activities for Kids in Singapore

 7. Blade Away

 Occupy your child by taking him roller-blading this time round.
 Allow him to whizz past you and feel the cool wind on his face.
-Although you could roller blade anywhere, it is a liberating experience to blade at East Coast Park due to the large open spaces.
+Although you could rollerblade anywhere, it is a liberating experience to the blade at East Coast Park due to the large open spaces.

 8. Go Parkour

 Parkour is in.
 This is a training discipline using movement, inspired from military obstacle course training.
-The objective is to get from point A to point B in the most efficient way possible using only your body and your surroundings to move yourself forward, while keeping yourself safe.
+The objective is to get from point A to point B in the most efficient way possible using only your body and your surroundings to move forward while keeping yourself safe.